Menu

 • 3 ounces cremini mushrooms sliced

-• 6 ounces andouille sausage link cut in half lengthwisize and then sliced
+• 6 ounces andouille sausage halved lengthwise and sliced

-• 2 cups half and half or 1 cup milk and 1 cup heavy cream
+• 2 cups half-and-half or 1 cup milk + 1 cup heavy cream

 • 6 large eggs